nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 -----------------------------------------------

 The Device Management Client object is initialized from the Pelion Device Management library when the FCC is initialized.
-The library attaches several client callbacks that are required for informing the application about the connection status with the Pelion Device Management Portal.
+The library attaches several client callbacks that are required for informing the application about the connection status with Pelion Device Management Portal.

 OMA object creation
 -------------------